 Main areas of work: Unscripted, Directing, Producing, Self-shooting, International documentaries, Under-reported stories, Original series and films

--Making films of a variety of styles based on briefs;
+-Producing/Directing films of a variety of styles based on briefs

 Co-director.
 An original half-hour doc about LGBT+ lives 50 years after the Stonewall riots, filmed in Honduras, Zanzibar, Taiwan and England, provides unique access to the poignant personal stories of those facing challenges due to their sexuality or gender identity.
 KASHISH Mumbai International Queer Film Festival.
 Woodpecker International Film Festival.
-Dublin Human Rights Festival.
-IPAS Film Festivals.
-Broadcasted by PBS SoCal.
+Dublin Arts & Human Rights Festival.
+IPAS Film Festival.
+Broadcasted by PBS SoCal/KCET.
 Distributed by Journeyman Pictures.

 Researcher, Assistant Director.
 An original 6x30 minutes series.
 Season one is about climate change's impact on cities globally.
 Researched ideas and worked on one episode, about climate migration in Mongolia.
-PBS SoCal.
+PBS SoCal/KCET.

 Director, Producer.
 An original short doc that tells the story of Louis Lakor, a former child soldier with the rebel group in northern Uganda.
 My Hero International Film Festival, Best Documentary & Humanitarian Awards.
 Finalist for One World Media, Children in Conflict Reporting Award.